 After gaining the knowledge of what proteins might be present on the exterior of the cell, in vitro techniques can be employed.
-Once organismal DNA has been isolated, primers will be designed and utilized to isolate surface protein-coding genes, one at a time.
-The genes amplified by PCR will then be transferred to a vector.
-The vector will be transformed into E. coli for further replication and then extraction of the selected proteins will take place.
-The final in vivo steps will be conducted by collaborators who will infect rat models with the amplified proteins and assess strength of the vaccine candidates.
+Once organismal DNA has been isolated, primers will be designed and utilized to isolate surface protein-coding genes from S. mutans (minimum of 36).
+The genes, amplified by PCR, will then be transferred to a vector.
+Each vector, now containing a single surface protein-coding gene, will be transformed into E. coli BL21 strain for further replication and will then be sequence confirmed to make sure the correct gene was accepted by the vector.
+The vectors used will be induced using isopropyl β -D-thiogalactoside (IPTG) to express the gene coding for the vaccine candidate.
+A polyhistidine-tag, encoded in the vector at either the N- or C-terminal end of candidate protein, will facilitate isolation of pure protein samples.
+The proteins containing the polyhistidine-tag will bind to a column containing metal ions, allowing all other molecules to pass through.
+Upon eluting the sample, the target proteins will unbind from the column.
+Polyacrylamide gel electrophoresis will be run on the extracted proteins to determine the level of purification.
+The final in vivo steps will be conducted by collaborators who will immunize rats with the amplified proteins and assess strength of the vaccine candidates for prevention of endocarditis.